 Teaching English to speakers of other languages is extremely important to me.
 It’s important that mainstream teachers know how to support them in their own classes, and it’s my job to advocate for them daily.
 I feel that it’s my job to spread strategies and resources on how to support our students and help them be successful in the classroom and beyond.

-Credentials Bachelor Degree in English, minor in Spanish Graduate Degree in Teaching, emphasis and licensing in ESL PK-12 Additional licensing in SPED K-12, English 7-12, all subjects K-8 TESOL certification ESL Department Co-Chair PD Facilitator at the school and district level PD for virtual conferences (check some out in the PD section of the site!)
+Credentials Bachelor's degree in English, minor in Spanish Master's in teaching, Instruction and Curriculum Development, emphasis and licensing in ESL PK-12 TESOL certification ESL Department Co-Chair PD Facilitator at the school and district level PD for virtual conferences (check some out in the PD section of the site!)